Chad emerges as African power broker as France steps back

 Djotodia, who spoke with Deby before the coup, is backed by rebel generals with close ties to Chad: his head of military operations is a former member of Deby’s presidential guard.

-“That the French did not help Bozize contributed to his downfall, but the kingmaker was clearly Chad,” said Alex Vines, head of the Africa program at Britain’s Chatham House international affairs think tank.
+“That the French did not help Bozize contributed to his downfall, but the kingmaker was clearly Chad,” said Alex Vines, head of the Africa programme at Britain’s Chatham House international affairs think tank.

 In Paris, Deby is regarded as a useful ally as a cash-strapped France reassesses its priorities.
 Paris is shifting attention towards Asia and ending the post-colonial system of ‘francafrique’ under which it intervened more than 40 times to prop up African leaders who backed its business interests.